 About the instructor

 Marc D. Ostrow is an attorney in private practice focusing in the areas of copyright and entertainment law, with a particular emphasis in the music business.
-He represents composers, songwriters, recording artists, labels, music publishers as well other creators and licensors of intellectual property.
+He represents composers, songwriters, recording artists, labels, music publishers as well as other creators and licensors of intellectual property.
 He is currently an Adjunct Professor at the Benjamin N. Cardozo School of Law where he teaches a course on music law.

-From 2006-2008, Marc was the General Manager of the New York office of classical music publisher, Boosey & Hawkes.
+From 2006-2008, Marc was the General Manager of the New York office of the classical music publisher, Boosey & Hawkes.
 Prior to joining Boosey in 2004 as Vice President, Business Affairs, Marc was a Senior Attorney at BMI and from 1995 until joining BMI in 1998, he was the General Counsel of Second Floor Music, a boutique music publisher specializing in jazz.

 Marc is a graduate of the University of Pennsylvania and the University of Chicago Law School.
 He has served as on the board of the New York Chapter of the Association of Independent Music Publishers and as a Trustee of the Copyright Society of the USA.
 Marc frequently speaks at various industry forums and educational institutions.
 He is also a performing songwriter and composer.
 For more information about Marc, including his numerous blog posts on copyright and music, please visit his website, http://ostrowesq.com/